 Domestic relationship PPO

-This type of PPO can prohibit someone from: entering your home or other place, assaulting, attacking, beating, molesting, or wounding you, threatening to kill or physically injure you, removing your children from you if you have legal custody, and buying a gun.
+This type of PPO can prohibit someone from entering your home or another place, assaulting, attacking, beating, molesting, or wounding you, threatening to kill or physically injure you, removing your children from you if you have legal custody, and buying a gun.
 Also, the Order will prohibit the person from interfering with your job or school, or acting in a way that harms your job or school relationships.

 Non-Domestic (Stalking) PPO

-This type of PPO can prohibit someone from: following you or appearing within your sight, approaching or confronting you in a public place or on private property, appearing at your work or home, calling you or sending email, mail or texts.
-This type of PPO can also ban “cyberstalking”, which would include posting messages online.
+This type of PPO can prohibit someone from: following you or appearing within your sight, approaching or confronting you in a public place or on private property, appearing at your work or home, calling you, or sending email, mail, or texts.
+This type of PPO can also ban “cyberstalking,” which would include posting messages online.